Michael Ancram: Name and titles

-Although his family name is Kerr, Michael Ancram was known from birth by the courtesy title Earl of Ancram as elder son and heir apparent of the 12th Marquess of Lothian.
+Although his family name was Kerr, Michael Ancram was known from birth by the courtesy title Earl of Ancram as elder son and heir apparent of the 12th Marquess of Lothian.
 He is said to have dropped the use of this title in favour of plain Mr Michael Ancram after becoming a lawyer, supposedly because he believed it might confuse the jury if any judge were to have addressed him as "My Lord".

-Ancram is known to many of his friends as Crumb, a nickname attributed to a party in the sixties at which on arrival Ancram introduced himself as "Lord Ancram" and was duly announced as "Mr Norman Crumb".
+Ancram was known to many of his friends as Crumb, a nickname attributed to a party in the sixties at which on arrival Ancram introduced himself as "Lord Ancram" and was duly announced as "Mr Norman Crumb".

 Ancram became Marquess of Lothian upon his father's death in October 2004, but did not take up use of this title in public life whilst still sitting as an MP (although properly he should have ceased being styled by the courtesy title of Earl of Ancram).
-The House of Lords Act 1999 meant that, on acceding to the peerage, he was not disqualified from sitting in the House of Commons as hereditary peers no longer have an automatic right to sit in the House of Lords.
-Apart from Irish peers, he was, after the Viscount Thurso, Tony Benn and Viscount Hailsham, the fourth person to have sat in the House of Commons while simultaneously being a hereditary peer.
+The House of Lords Act 1999 meant that, on acceding to the peerage, he was not disqualified from sitting in the House of Commons as hereditary peers no longer had an automatic right to sit in the House of Lords.
+Excepting Irish peers, he was, after the Viscount Thurso, and Viscount Hailsham, the third person to have sat in the House of Commons while simultaneously being a hereditary peer.

-Ancram was created a life peer on 22 November 2010 as Baron Kerr of Monteviot, of Monteviot in Roxburghshire, and was introduced in the House of Lords the same day; by custom, he is referred to by his senior title as The Marquess of Lothian during all parliamentary business and in other official records such as Hansard.
+Ancram was created a life peer on 22 November 2010 as Baron Kerr of Monteviot, of Monteviot in Roxburghshire, and was introduced in the House of Lords the same day; by custom, he was referred to by his senior title as The Marquess of Lothian during all parliamentary business and in other official records such as Hansard.

-As the Kerr family titles cannot pass through the female line, the heir presumptive to his hereditary titles is his younger brother Lord Ralph Kerr.
+As the Kerr family titles cannot pass through the female line, his younger brother Lord Ralph Kerr succeeded to his titles following his death.
 His elder daughter is her mother's heir presumptive to be Lady Herries of Terregles.
-Ancram is also one of the five co-heirs to the barony of Butler, abeyant since 1905.
-Though the most junior heir by primogeniture, he holds the strongest claim, as the other heirs have a lesser share to that title.
-Upon his death, assuming the barony of Butler is not called out of abeyance, his share will be subdivided between his two daughters.
+Ancram was also one of the five co-heirs to the barony of Butler, abeyant since 1905.
+Though the most junior heir by primogeniture, he held the strongest claim, as the other heirs had a lesser share to that title.
+On his death, his share was subdivided between his two daughters (leaving six co-heirs, each of the last baron's three sisters now being represented by two co-heirs with 1/6 shares).